-Deposits from related parties held by the Company at December 31, 2013 totaled \$1,795,000.
+Deposits from related parties held by the Company at December 31, 2014 and December 31, 2013 totaled \$2,225,000 and \$1,795,000, respectively.

 Note 17: Fair Value Measurements

 The fair value standard defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 The standard requires the use of valuation techniques that are consistent with the market approach, the income approach and/or the cost approach.
 Inputs to valuation techniques refer to the assumptions that market participants would use in pricing the asset or liability.
 Inputs may be observable, meaning those that reflect the assumptions market participants would use in pricing the asset or liability developed based on market data obtained from independent sources, or unobservable, meaning those that reflect the reporting entity's own assumptions about the assumptions market participants would use in pricing the asset or liability developed based on the best information available in the circumstances.
 In that regard, the standard establishes a fair value hierarchy for valuation inputs that gives the highest priority to quoted prices in active markets for identical assets or liabilities and the lowest priority to unobservable inputs.
 The fair value hierarchy is as follows: